Events DC WalkingTown

 Learn the story of one Jewish neighborhood in Washington, DC, and watch the neighborhood change with time as we move from the Civil War to the Civil Rights Movement to today.
 Walk into the historic heart of Jewish life along the Seventh Street, NW neighborhood that was once a hub of Jewish commercial and religious life in the nation’s capital.
 Hear about and examine cross cultural connections as you learn about the many communities that lived together in a neighborhood that was always changing.

-Tour Guide: Jonathan Edelman; Collections Curator
+Tour Guide: Jonathan Edelman; Collections curator

 Ward: 2,6